irumi1206/federatedLearning/README.md

         realistic : the communication and computation of clients is dependent on the class of device it belongs to.
 5 classes include highend laptop, mid range laptop/high end tablet, fast smartphone, mid range smartphone/tablet, low end smartphone/rasberry pi. each device is selected as one of the class by the distribution of devices

         custom : for need to set communication and computation time manually

+    -clustercommunicationtime : cluster - central server communication time which is fixed for all clusters

+        in case of "realistic" setting in -systemheterogeneity, it is set to 500msec for the relavnce with the client's communication and computation time.

     -clusteringtype : how to cluster clients. choices are